Left: Ruslana, 2004. Right: Jamala, 2016.

 Such aural assertions of cultural sovereignty in an international forum such as Eurovision act as a generative refusal to consent to the annexation. […] Through musical sounds coded as Eastern music, Crimean Tatars continue to contest their liminality, harnessing the representational force of such wild music to amplify their political claims within the shifting terrain of post-Soviet geopolitics.

-Jamala is also the subject of a useful recent Twitter thread by Jennifer Carroll.
+Jamala is also the subject of a useful recent Twitter thread by Jennifer Carroll; and see this article.

 Chapter Five, “Ethno-chaos: provincialising Russia through Ukrainian world music”, discusses the Kyiv-based quartet DakhaBrakha, sister group to the Dakh daughters—both groups were by promoted by Vlad Troitsky.
 Their international career on the world music scene was launched at WOMAD in 2011.
 Again, they were closely involved in the 2014 Maidan Revolution, revising etno-muzyka into the slogan “ethno-chaos” and “refusing national mythologies of continuity and coherence”.